 7. 67% of U.S. consumers think smart devices are "creepy" in the way they collect data about people and their behaviors.

-10. 64% of IoT networks in a study had unencrypted passwords traversing the network.
+10. 64% of organizations that rely on IoT had unencrypted passwords traversing the network.

 To help you in your decision about whether or not to implement smart locks, download our whitepaper “Are Smart Locks a Smart Move for Your Multifamily Property?”